Generate malicious QR codes to hack phones and scanners

 What you will need

 To use QRGen, you will need to install Python3.
-Because it is cross-, it should be possible to do it on any OS .
-You'll also need a few Python libraries, including qrcode, Pillow, and argparse, which we'll install during installation.
+Because it is cross-platform, it should be possible to do it in any operating system.
+You will also need some Python libraries, including qrcode, Pillow and argparse, which we will install during installation.

 Step 1: Install QRGen